Cohabitation Agreement Solicitors

 - The extent of each party’s interest in the home they live in or are to live in and any other property owned jointly or by one party;

-- Arrangements as to children;
+- Arrangements for children;

 - When the agreement shall terminate, including upon marriage and whether it’s terms shall be converted into a pre-nuptial agreement;

-- How disputes are to be resolved should the relationship breakdown, including the method by which the home should be sold.
+- How disputes are to be resolved should the relationship break down, including the method by which the home should be sold.

 Whilst a cohabitation agreement can seek to protect the parties on the breakdown of their relationship it does not protect them or provide either of them with any right should one pass away.
 It is therefore prudent to make a will at the same time to provide for the other on death.

 One of the main triggers for considering a cohabitation contract is where a couple buy a property together.
 It is always a good idea to have an agreement in place in this scenario and sometimes a fairly simple form of property co-ownership agreement or trust document will suffice.
 However, there are many other situations where a more detailed cohabitation agreement is suitable.

 We regularly advise on and draft cohabitation agreements for clients.
 Get in touch with our solicitors to discuss your rights and your needs, or to get more information about the legal costs involved.